Value For Money

 And a note that I found might be useful for anyone beginning to use ProWritingAid is that it doesn’t save your text.
 I analyzed half of my article and left midway without copy-pasting the rectified errors somewhere else.
 The next day when I reopened the software, my article was gone and there was no way to retrieve the edits I had made.

 So, if you want to check a ton of text, I would recommend only pasting the text you can edit that day itself.

 But, apart from these minor cons, I found ProWritingAid a delight.
-The features helped me get a better understanding of my writing – the words I often overuse, the readability of my writing and how I can improve, and insightful reports behind each error.
+The features helped me get a better understanding of my writing – the words I often overuse, the readability of my writing, how I can improve, along with insightful reports behind each error.